Going Out on a Limb Latest Posts

 Almost Daily Missal from Nancy

-- I am grateful for a wise and loving father
+- I am grateful for helpful people

-- I am grateful for good weather for travel today.
+- I am grateful for peaceful days

 I invite you to receive my Almost Daily Missals.
 I send my missals to whomever wishes to receive them.
 If you like, you can send me your thoughts.
 I promise to read them and if you want me to I can make comments.
 Or, I can simply take your thoughts into my heart and keep them safely tucked away.